cmclaughlin829/Webscraping_and_Scoring_Predictions_for_NBA/README.md

 1. As noted earlier, many of our features were highly correlated with each other.
 Some brief explorations were made with feature selection but ultimately abandoned due to lack of model improvement.

-2. Variance inflation factor (VIF) was also breifly explored for evaluation of multicollinearity.
+2. Variance inflation factor (VIF) was also briefly explored for evaluation of multicollinearity.
 However, VIF values were quite large for virtually all features making evaluation difficult.

 3. Explore and correct skewed features.
 Linear regression assumes normally distributed features.
 Exploration and correction may improve model results.